 Sorry but cockroaches are definitely a thing in Hawaii.
 Some are invasive and some have found their way here naturally, but cockroaches are just a part of a tropical ecosystem.
 We are programmed to think of cockroaches as dirty, as in the west they only appear in rundown and filthy homes, restaurants, and hotels.
 In a tropical climate, they are part of the natural order.

 However, like ants owners do everything they can to keep the beasts out of homes, condos, hotels, and restaurants as they are pretty unsettling.
 So if you get one in your accommodation the advice is normally to kill it. if you get several then the pest control measures are not effective and you need to talk to the property owner or reception.
 Again it is not uncommon and not a sign of dirtiness just part of the ecosystem.

 On the whole, however, they are not a big problem.
 We have seen Cockroaches on the Islands but normally just on pavements at night.
-While they may find their way into your accommodation at night it is pretty rare and far less frequent than other popular tropical destinations.
+While they may find their way into your accommodation at night it is pretty rare and far less frequent than in other popular tropical destinations.

 I hate Mosquitos.
-They, however, do not feel the same.
+They, however, do not feel the same about me.
 Anywhere these pesky little blighters are present, I am sure to be dinner.
 Maui is not immune and the miniature Messerschmitts have found their way across the vast ocean to annoy people in Hawaii as well.

 The Good news is, as I am so tasty and so prone to being Mossie food, I am a very good gauge of the prevalence of the insects.
 And Maui is pretty low on numbers.
 The constant Pacific breezes keep the numbers down and most evenings I can happily sit on the lanai or in a bar or restaurant with no repellent on and remain bite-free.